azubogukosiso/git-test-tutorial/README.md

-#GIT TEST
+#MyApp
-This is only a git test 🙂
+This is only a git test